drbp-kcd/drbp-kcd.github.io/_publications/python-programming-laboratory-book.md

 ## About the Book

 This laboratory manual is prepared based on my experience and experimental learning in using modern computational technologies in Mathematics.
-It is my first attempt at preparing a manual of this kind and the entire document has been prepared using LATEX 2𝜀 , a powerful typesetting system widely used for mathematical and scientific writing.
 While preparing this manual, I have explored different ways of presenting mathematical computations through Python.
 However, I have tried to keep the programs simple and student friendly, without compromising mathematical understanding.
 Students are encouraged not merely to execute the programs but to try different examples, modify the